-- 67. Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?
+- 67) Which judicial doctrine means that a court will rule consistently with its previous rulings and the rulings of higher courts with appellate jurisdiction?

-- A. judicial hierarchy.
+- A) Judicial hierarchy.

-- B. the Goldman rule.
+- B) The Goldman rule.

-- C. judicial consistency.
+- C) Stare decisis.

-- D. stare decisis.
+- D) Judicial consistency.

-- E. None of these.
+- E) None of the choices are correct.